mrdrozdov/MultimodalGame/README.md

 You should install Pytorch using instructions from [here](http://pytorch.org/).
 Otherwise, can install dependencies using pip: `pip install -r requirements.txt`

+## TODO

+Will be keeping track of some basic tasks here during the development stage:

+- [ ] Add optimizers.
+- [ ] Double check cuda support.
+- [ ] Script for basic timing of batch/epoch.
+- [ ] Gather a "baseline" timing and results from the previous codebase.
+- [ ] See whether we can match previous results with the new changes.

+Research Ideas:

+- Add a competing agent.
+- Can we extract image attributes in an unsupervised way using this setup?
+If Angeliki's idea works, then maybe yes!

 ## Building the Datasets

 This model requires an hdf5 file containing image features and csv file containing class descriptions.
 To build such a dataset using images from Imagenet, you can simply run the following script: